spatialcarpentry/spatial-analysis/_posts/2003-01-01-case-study.md

       </li>
     </ol></li>
   <li>Add and calculate new field:<br>
-    Match your Field Calculator window to the one below for creating a new field <b>strength</b> with a range of values of 0-3; if rock_type is not soft, medium, or hard then assign 0 to the value.
+    Be sure to match your Field Calculator window to the one below for creating a new field <b>strength</b> with a range of values of 0-3; if rock_type is not soft, medium, or hard then assign 0 to the value.
 Be sure to match it exactly as it's displayed
     <br><br>Note: <em>double-quotes are evaluated as a column whereas single-quotes are evaluated as column values.
 Save your changes once finished</em>.<br><br>
     Configure <strong>Field Calculator</strong> inputs as follows:<br>
     Create a new field: (checked)<br>